Lksfnd/HomeLibrary/README.md

     PK id: uint AI NN           ** The identifier for the tag
     title: text NN              ** The name of the tag }

+## Contributing
+*Following soon*

+### General Stuff for coders
+Here's some information about the recommended (my) dev-setup.
+MySQL:
+    name: root
+    pass: 1234